 In the summary of this Vango Omega 350 review, I would stress that my average rating for this tent is surprisingly high, but I use the same criteria for all these tents and the result is what you see.
 If you check every parameter separately you realize that the average rating is justified.
 But bear in mind some objections I gave above, the tent is not perfect.

 The area per person is huge and the tent is surprisingly lightweight for such a size.
 The packed size is simply incredible and the price is more than appropriate.
-With such a waterproof number, it would deserve an even higher rating, but I reduced it due to the fact that the living room is not with the sewn in floor.
-Check this Eurohike Avon 3 tent which also has 2 rooms, and also this Vango Venture 350 with plenty of space for 3 people.
+With such a waterproof number, it would deserve an even higher rating, but I reduced it due to the fact that the living room is not with a sewn-in floor.
+In any case, I have added it to my list of best 3 person tunnel tents for camping.